Skip to main content

 Sharigato, Charlotte

 Shari Lynne Robins will specialize in temaki — hand-rolled, made-to-order sushi — at Sharigato.
 Sustainably sourced salmon, scallops, blue crab and toro will be the key ingredients with vegetarian options available.
 And from the snack menu: seaweed salad, edamame and shishito peppers.
-A winter opening is planned.
+A spring opening is planned.

 The Quiltmaker Cafe, Pittsboro

-Rosebud, Raleigh
+Songbird, Raleigh

 Sunflower's Cafe, Raleigh